Angela Bolen, MA, LMFTA

-I am a licensed marriage and family therapist associate (LMFTA).
+I am a licensed marriage and family therapist associate (LMFTA) and trained in the Gottman Method for Couples Therapy, including additional training working with couples going through addiction recovery.
 I have extensive training with trauma, and received a Trauma Focused Cognitive Behavioral Therapy Certificate (TF-CBT) from Harborview Center for Sexual Assault and Traumatic Stress.
+I have also been trained in the APSATS trauma model for helping Partners of Sex Addicts heal.
 My therapeutic experience includes working with individuals and families with anxiety, depression, and relationship discord.
 In addition, I have experience working with domestic violence survivors.
 I also enjoy working with children and teens who have been affected by their parent’s marital situation.

 I am happy to speak with you to see if I am the right fit to accompany you on this path of self-discovery and healing.
 Please feel free to contact me to learn more.